sugamphirke016/Natours/README.md

 ## Acknowledgement

-This Home page design of this project is a course-work for the course [Advanced CSS and Sass](https://www.udemy.com/course/advanced-css-and-sass/) by [Jonas Schmedtmann](https://codingheroes.io/) on udemy.
+The Home page design of this project is a course-work for the course [Advanced CSS and Sass](https://www.udemy.com/course/advanced-css-and-sass/) by [Jonas Schmedtmann](https://codingheroes.io/) on udemy.

 ## Feedback